-- A fast and stable internet connection: This ensures the meeting runs smoothly and doesn’t end due to a participant losing connection.
-It also helps the interpretation process by making sure the interpreter doesn’t miss anything being said due to lag or participants dropping out of the call.
+- A fast and stable internet connection.
+This ensures the meeting runs smoothly and doesn’t end due to a participant losing connection.
+It also helps the interpreter avoid missing anything being said due to lag or participants dropping out of the call.

-- A high-quality microphone: It is important that the interpreter can clearly hear and understand participants when they are speaking to make the translation more accurate.
+- A high-quality microphone.
+It is important that the interpreter can clearly hear and understand participants when they are speaking for maximum accuracy.

-- A high-quality camera: Although not strictly necessary, a good quality camera can improve the accuracy and quality of the translation.
-A camera that shows a clear image to the interpreter so they can pick up on visual cues, facial expressions and gestures.
+- A high-quality camera.
+Although not strictly necessary, a good quality camera can improve the accuracy and quality of the translation.
+A camera that shows the interpreter a clear image means they can pick up visual cues, facial expressions and gestures.
 This can improve the quality of their translation.

 How much does video conference interpreting cost?

-With no extra investment in equipment needed and no travel expenses for the interpreter, remote video interpreting is a cost-effective option for those seeking translation services.
+With no extra investment in equipment or travel expenses needed, remote video interpreting is a cost-effective option.

-This rate can vary depending on the experience and level of qualification required by the video interpreter, as well as where they are located in the world.
-But on the whole, video conference interpretation costs tend to be much lower than face-to-face interpreting due to having fewer overheads.
+The price of in-person interpreting can vary due to factors such as qualification level and location.
+However, on the whole, video conference interpreting costs tend to be much lower than face-to-face interpreting due to having fewer overheads.

-- Greater flexibility and access to more interpreters: Video conferencing means that interpreters can work from home or any other location, so you won’t have to wait for them to travel to you and calls can be set up anywhere at any time.
-You’ll also gain access to a larger pool of interpreters, which is especially useful for translations of rare languages and dialects.
+- Greater flexibility and access to more interpreters: Video conferencing allows interpreters to work from home or any other location.
+This means you won’t have to wait for them to travel to you and calls can be set up anywhere at any time.
+You’ll also gain access to a larger pool of interpreters, which is especially useful for rare languages and dialects.

-- More cost-effective: Video conference interpretation can be a more affordable option than face-to-face interpreting, especially if the meeting involves multiple languages and participants from across different time zones.
+- More cost-effective: Video conference interpreting can be a more affordable option than face-to-face interpreting, especially if the meeting involves multiple languages and participants from across different time zones.

-- Greater accuracy of translation: Video conference interpreters have access to visual cues that they wouldn’t get in normal interpreting situations with other participants.
-This can help them to provide more accurate and precise translations when compared to audio-only interpretations.
+- Greater accuracy: Video conference interpreters have access to visual cues that they wouldn’t get in normal interpreting situations with other participants.
+This can help them to provide more accurate and precise interpreting when compared to audio-only interpreting.